buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 The default footprints of components in KiCad come with some drawings on the silkscreen layer.
 These will usually include an outline or marking that points to the ground pin of a component, and the component's name from the schematic.
 You can delete these if you want a super clean PCB (don't do it right now though or you will regret it), but if you're planning on hand soldering I would really recommend keeping them.

 Then I moved every single keyswitch to its exact position according to the drawing.
 To do that, I zoomed in as far as I could and tried to manually place them as centered as possible.
-Even if they're not exact, we're talking sub milimeters here, which is way smaller than the fabrication houses probably have tolerance for.
+Even if they're not exact, we're talking sub-millimeter here, which is way smaller than the fabrication houses probably have tolerance for.

 Once the keyboard layout is to your liking, you need to draw an outline of your PCB in the edge cut layer to define the shape of your PCB.
 Since I had my outline SVG, I just imported it.
 Those who don't have a prepared SVG (which is probably all of you not cloning an existing keyboard like me) can just draw your own outline freestyle using the program's tools.